 - Lobbying Guidelines for Public Charities, including Disclosure and Gift Rules

-The tools and methods of community engagement are changing quickly.
+The tools and methods of community engagement are also changing quickly.
 Influencing Public Policy in the Digital Age: The Law of Online Lobbying and Election-related Activities from

 Other forms of advocacy are providing education to the public or government staff and officials about an issue, engaging voters to provide information about an issue, and giving citizens information about how to track and influence government or get involved in grassroots nonpartisan issue campaigns.